equinix-labs/otel-cli/README.md

 ### Docker TLS Certificates

 As of release 0.4.2, otel-cli containers are built off the latest Alpine base image which contains the base CA certificate bundles.
-In over to override these for e.g. a self-signed certificate, the best bet is to volume mount your own /etc/ssl into the container, and it should get picked up by otel-cli and Go's TLS libraries.
+In order to override these for e.g. a self-signed certificate, the best bet is to volume mount your own /etc/ssl into the container, and it should get picked up by otel-cli and Go's TLS libraries.